luontola/web-intro/templating.md

 Now that we have a proof-of-concept for dynamically generating HTML and for reading existing HTML files, we can use that to create a very basic templating system.

-Create a `views` directory and move all your HTML files from the `public` directory there (`views` is Sinatra's default directory for templates).
+Create a `views` folder and move all your HTML files from the `public` folder there (`views` is Sinatra's default folder for templates).
 Don't move the CSS files.
-Create empty files `layout-top.html` and `layout-bottom.html` in the `views` directory.
+Create empty files `layout-top.html` and `layout-bottom.html` in the `views` folder.

 Add the following route to your application.
 Remove the old `/foo` and `/:page` routes.
 Make sure that your application still looks the same as before.
-The difference is that now the pages are no more served as static files, because they are no more in the `public` directory, but they are generated dynamically using this code.
+The difference is that now the pages are no more served as static files, because they are no more in the `public` folder, but they are generated dynamically using this code.

 ```ruby
 get '/:page.html' do